LogoiLab/ReimageVideoControl/README.md

-# ReImageVideo Controller Application
+# ReimageVideo Controller Application

-This is the controller application for the [ReImageVideo](https://github.com/LogoiLab/ReImageVideo) project.
+This is the controller application for the [ReimageVideo](https://github.com/LogoiLab/ReImageVideo) project.

 This controller application is meant to be run as a daemon.
 It expects the `rivctrl_conf.toml` configuration file to be in its working directory.
 An example configuration file `rivctrl_conf.toml.example` is provided.